abduIbasit/Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures/README.md

 ```bash
 uvicorn main:app --host 0.0.0.0 --port 8000
 ```
 The application would be accessible at ws://localhost:8000/ws/conversation.
-Note: You can specify different host and port.

 #### 4. Interact with the Application

 Interact with the application via any websocket client.
 Request expects the following parameters:

-*session_id: required* - A session id for conversation history management.
+***session_id: required*** - A session id for conversation history management.

-*prompt: optional* - A prompt text which the model responds to.
+**prompt: optional** - A prompt text which the model responds to.

-*audio: optional* - An audio blob or voice recording which the model responds to.
+**audio: optional** - An audio blob or voice recording which the model responds to.

-Note: One of either prompt or audio needs to be sent but not both.
+**Note:** One of either prompt or audio needs to be sent but not both.
 Here is an example request body:

+Response body is a text response from the model and an avatar demonstration

 ```json
 {